 Summary Portugal to lose tax haven status under new tax rules Portugal’s first crypto license is given to Bison Bank Pioneer bitcoin-purchase home Portugal has witnessed a meteoric rise in crypto trading popularity in the past couple of months.
 An influx of Bitcoin families and incredible growth in the Bitcoin-run real estate industry speak volumes. […]

-For indigenous non-professional crypto holders or ‘casual investors’, there is no tax on gains made and regulation is light touch.
-VAT mostly doesn’t apply As we have seen in several countries, however, firm regulation and more protection for consumers makes for a more attractive crypto environment – and attracts more corporate players.
-That said, Portugal is also very keen on facilitating the take-up of blockchain enterprises as expressed within its Digital Transformation Action Plan some few years back.
-Within the scope of the plan was it is hoped to provide a productive environment for innovation and ‘digital transformation’ of businesses, including the exploitation of blockchain potential via hubs and shared technologies – something that, admittedly, is being promoted in so many countries.
+For indigenous non-professional crypto holders or ‘casual investors’, there is no tax on gains made and regulation is a light touch.
+VAT mostly doesn’t apply As we have seen in several countries, however, firm regulation and more protection for consumers make for a more attractive crypto environment, especially for corporate players.
+That said, Portugal is also very keen on facilitating the take-up of blockchain enterprises as expressed within its Digital Transformation Action Plan a few years back.
+Within the scope of the plan, it is hoped to provide a productive environment for innovation and ‘digital transformation’ of businesses, including the exploitation of blockchain potential via hubs and shared technologies – something that, admittedly, is being promoted in so many countries.

 In line with its positive stance on crypto, Portugal has no tax on inheritance, wealth, or gifts for residents.

 Bitcoin mining crypto in Portugal

 Mining crypto is beyond the scope of most individuals and calls for significant investment in time, money, and equipment.
 However, Portugal’s income tax laws treat mining in the same way as trading – in which case, as a business or professional activity it is likely to be taxed.